Baltimore Peach Cake a recipe from the 1800's: a yeasted sweet cake, topped with fresh peaches and a peach glaze.

-- 6. Punch down dough and allow to rise for another 30 minutes.
+- Punch down dough and let rise another 30 minutes.

-- 7. Preheat the oven to 375.
-Spray a 9x13 baking dish with non-stick cooking spray.
+- Preheat the oven to 350 degrees.
+Grease a 9x13 baking dish or sheet with butter or baking spray.

 Recipes on Cookaholic Wife are for information purposes only.
 Nutritional Data provided has not been evaluated by a nutritionist.